Updated: May 18, 2026

 Banding is caused by partially clogged print head nozzles, a misaligned print head, low ink levels, or printing on “draft” or “fast” quality mode.
 Run a nozzle check pattern – if you see gaps or missing lines, the head is clogged.
 Run 1-3 cleaning cycles (but don’t overdo it, since excessive cleaning wastes ink).
 Always print on “High Quality” or “Best” setting, never draft mode, and refill ink before levels get too low.
 Print at least once or twice a week to keep nozzles from drying out.

-My tip: Print a small nozzle check every morning before starting any real projects.
-Takes 30 seconds and catches problems before they ruin a blank.
+My tip: Print a small nozzle check at the start of each printing session.
+It takes 30 seconds and catches problems before they ruin a blank.

 7. Bleeding or Ink Spreading